-The day/night CCTV cameras have the distinct advantage of operating effectively in both normal and badly-lit or night time environments.
+Day/night CCTV cameras have the distinct advantage of operating effectively in both normal and badly-lit or nighttime environments.
 These cameras do not have infrared illuminators because they are able to capture clear video images in varying light conditions and in the dark.

-The day/night camera is most sited to outdoor applications, and can function with glare, direct sunlight, reflections and strong backlight.
+The day/night camera is most suited to outdoor applications and can function with glare, direct sunlight, reflections and strong backlight.

-Whether hardwired or wireless, these cameras transmit images over the internet, often compressing the bandwidth so as not to overwhelm the web.
-Footage is often stored on network video recorders (NVRs) or accessed via secure software.
+Whether hardwired or wireless, these cameras transmit images over the internet, often compressing the bandwidth to not overwhelm the web.
+The footage is often stored on network video recorders (NVRs) or accessed via secure software.
 IP cameras don’t require a separate cable to send images over longer distances so are easier to install.

 Wireless cameras are exactly that – wireless.
 They allow greater flexibility in location and are much quicker and easier to install.
 They’re suited to most environments, but locations such as stately homes, museums, churches etc where the presence of wires would be unsightly.